Devonav/BlinkingEyesTFT/README.md

 # Blinking Eyes on ESP32-S3 T-Display

 This project runs a smooth eye-blinking animation on the LILYGO T-Display-S3 using the `TFT_eSPI` library.
-It features:
+It will feature:

 - Smooth blinking and pupil tracking
 - Centered and adjustable eye spacing